 Every room has en-suite facilities, sleeps two and will take a cot.
 Bedrooms one to four are superkings, while bedrooms five and six are twins, with flexibility to create doubles.
 Bedrooms seven and eight offer fixed twins.

 Sleep deeply in an English rural idyll.
 In the heart of the Cotswolds, only the plash of the night birds on the lake can ripple the rural hush.

-Make some memories for your kids in the middle of a Cotswolds fruit farm, where they can wander the apple, plum, pear and walnut orchards, discover a new part of the building or area of the garden every day, and get very, very wet and muddy messing about in the outdoor play area and the carp lake.
+Make some memories for your kids in the middle of a Cotswolds fruit farm, where they can wander the apple, plum, pear and walnut orchards, discover a new part of the building or area of the garden every day, and get very, very wet and muddy messing about in the outdoor play area and the trout and carp lake.

 Pack your wellies and cossies, because life at Walnut Tree Manor revolves around the spring-fed lake.
 Wild swimming has never been more popular and there’s nowhere better to do it than here, with a stone African boma by the bank in which to dry off and barbie any fish you caught with the lines we provide.

 As well as wild swimming, you can head to the boathouse to take out the rowing boat, or paddleboard your way across the water.
 Packed with vitamin D and healthy doses of mud, these are holidays that pre-date the Internet age.
 Not that you can’t share your wet and wild memories on Insta.